Want to use Sway with your students?

 instructor resources

-To see how to create assignments for your students on Sway, see this short walkthrough video
+• Short explainer video — how to create assignments for your students on Sway.

-You can also join our mailing list for occasional updates about new features and milestonesa
+• Mailing list — occasional updates about new features and milestones.

 To create an account, visit: [REGISTRATION LINK].
 Use your official [INSTITUTION NAME] email address to register.